Mesothelioma and Asbestos Trust Funds

 Mesothelioma trust fund claims often pay six figures, according to a 2016 Mealey’s Asbestos Bankruptcy report.
 The amount of compensation a claimant can receive from an asbestos trust depends on several factors.

-Each asbestos trust assigns claim values to various types of asbestos-related diseases.
-This is called a “schedule.”
-The scheduled values are based on various factors such as how much compensation the company paid to asbestos claimants before filing for bankruptcy.
+Each asbestos trust assigns claim values to various types of asbestos diseases.
+This “schedule” involves many factors.
+One example is how much the company paid before filing for bankruptcy.

 Only a qualified attorney can determine if you are eligible and help you seek the mesothelioma compensation you deserve.